-Tempdrop can be a game-changer for those who are shift workers.
-When you are working night shifts, sleeping short hours, or waking up during the night while on-call, Tempdrop makes fertility awareness a possibility.
-Here’s everything you need to know
+Tempdrop can be a game changer for shift workers!
+If you're working night shifts, sleeping short hours, or waking up during the night while on-call, Tempdrop makes fertility awareness a real possibility.
+Here’s everything you need to know.

 Why might your traditional BBT not be up for the task?

 When you are tracking basal body temperature using a traditional thermometer; one where you manually take your temperature upon waking, there are specific parameters that must be met.

 Most methods require a minimum of 3 hours of uninterrupted sleep prior to taking your temperature.
 Something as simple as getting up for the bathroom multiple times throughout the night or course waking an hour or two early to head out after receiving a call may render the temperature invalid.
 This can prove particularly difficult if you are expecting ovulation and trying to identify a temperature shift.
 As you can imagine, after several days of interrupted sleep - and thus interrupted temperatures - you might as well call the cycle a bust.